Did you know chickens can purr? Neither did I, until one day one of my chickens did just that.

 When I worked at the Chateau, part of my job was to look after the chickens.
 They liked to help me in the garden.
 It became a regular thing, which I for one was really glad of.
 Their antics made me laugh every time, so not only did I have the joy of gardening, but also seeing what zanyness these feathered creatures could get up to.

-Yesterday I was laying down some compost and top soil and mulching it in readiness for spring planting.
+I learned they like to help when I was laying down some compost and top soil and mulching it in readiness for spring planting.
 I started at one end of the raised beds, mixing in and smoothing out the soil.
 They followed, moving the soil around, giving it an extra mix.
 (And the fact that they found the odd grub whilst helping me – well a win win situation I think).

-Once the raised beds were mixed and sorted and I was weeding around the beds, they decided the soil was good enough to also have a bath in.
-Mulching, eating and then a little dust bath, move on, repeat.
-Then one found what I guess must have been a particular good spot.
+Then one day, Gertrude, a big grey chicken, found what I guess must have been a particular good spot.
 She settled in and gave herself a good dusting whilst I continued to weed around her.
 That’s when I discovered chickens can purr.

 At first, I couldn’t figure out what the noise was as it sounded very similar to a cats purr.
 Or who was making it, as each time I looked up she stopped.
 However, by surreptitiously raising my eyes without lifting my head I realised that she was so happily content that she was actually purring.
 And that just made my day.